w3c/wot-testing/events/2022.07.Online/README.md

    - 9am Eastern/1pm UTC Wednesday (moved from 7am to avoid conflict with Profile)
    - 8am Eastern/12pm UTC Thursday, and Friday (moved from 10am Eastern - to confirm)
 * WebEx: TBD; when ready will be placed in [W3C Calendar](https://www.w3.org/groups/wg/wot/calendar)
-* Slack: TBD; Toumura to resend invites; see [email](https://lists.w3.org/Archives/Member/member-wot-ig/2022May/0009.html)
+* Slack: Toumura has resent invites; see [email](https://lists.w3.org/Archives/Member/member-wot-ig/2022Jul/0001.html)
 * Hangouts: none
-* VLAN: Toumura has confirmed is up; see [email](https://lists.w3.org/Archives/Member/member-wot-ig/2022May/0009.html)
+* VLAN: Toumura has confirmed is up; see [email](https://lists.w3.org/Archives/Member/member-wot-ig/2022Jul/0001.html)
 * Other
    - Details to follow